johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 ## Pass-Through Lists and Regular Lists

-Since pass-through lists can't be referenced, our language probably needs an additional list type, perhaps constructed using the [] operator.
+Since pass-through lists can't be referenced, a language that uses them probably needs an actual list type, perhaps constructed using square brackets instead of parentheses.

 {{< highlight java "linenos=false" >}}